Braves vs. Yankees Player Props Betting Odds

 Olson Stats

-- Olson brings a six-game streak with at least one hit into this matchup.
-In his last 10 games he is hitting .432 with a double, five home runs, 12 walks and 13 RBI.
+- Olson heads into this game looking to extend his seven-game hit streak.
+During his last 10 outings he is hitting .417 with a double, four home runs, 12 walks and 10 RBI.

 Olson Recent Games